STADIUM LIGHTS AT TE KORI SCOTT POINT

 Breakdown

 We are seeking funding to install quality stadium lights at Te Kori Scott Point, Hobsonville Point, which comes to a total of $280,000.
+As of December 2024, Council is following up on a possible funding solution.
+Meanwhile, we've made this video (right) in case we need to seek funding elsewhere.
 If you can help, please get in touch: president@nscbaseball.co.nz

 [1] https://moundsville.org/2022/06/23/homestand-chronicles-how-ballparks-build-community-in-modern-small-town-america/